Land Stewardship Project

 Over the past five years, the Land Stewardship Project has been building a farmer-led campaign to address this consolidation problem and to take action.
 Our goal is to stop the problem in its tracks and build a better system of animal agriculture in Minnesota that helps small and mid-sized producers get a fair shake, keeps the land and water healthy, and puts more farmers on the land.
 Right now, that work involves pushing back against this unprecedented operation.

-Below are three steps that you can take now to make your voice heard when it comes to the West River Dairy Expansion project and its impacts:
+Below are two steps that you can take now to make your voice heard when it comes to the West River Dairy Expansion project and its impacts:

 Just like when LSP farmers, members, and supporters banded together to stop over 40 factory farms from being built, or when we successfully pushed for our state’s first extension to the Farmer-Lender Mediation program, we can stand up against this latest effort to create an industry that is not accountable to farmers, the land, or our communities.